TheReshma/Travel-Advisor-/README.md

 ### Prerequisites

-You must have a [https://developers.google.com/maps/documentation/javascript/overview](Google Maps Javascript API key) with Billing turned on.
-You must also enable the [https://developers.google.com/maps/documentation/places/web-service/overview](Places API).
+You must have a [Google Maps Javascript API key](https://developers.google.com/maps/documentation/javascript/overview) with Billing turned on.
+You must also enable the [Places API](https://developers.google.com/maps/documentation/places/web-service/overview).

-Subscribe to the [https://travel-advisor.p.rapidapi.com](Travel Advisor API) on [rapidapi.com](rapidapi.com) & get their 'X-RapidAPI-Key' .
+Subscribe to the  [Travel Advisor API](https://travel-advisor.p.rapidapi.com) on [rapidapi.com](rapidapi.com) & get their 'X-RapidAPI-Key' .

 ### Tech Stack Used